manorrock/bengal-book/firststeps.md

   class MyClass {
   }
   ```
-### Defining a method
+### Defining a class method

 A class in and of itself does not do anything so you will need to define some
-methods that can be called.
-The example below defines a method for
+class methods that can be called.
+The example below defines a class method for
 pushing an item.

   ```